 Amanda Howarth joined ITOPF in 2000.
 She has an MBA and is a Fellow Chartered Management Accountant (FCMA and GMA).
-She has almost 25 years' experience of the tanker industry and has worked as Financial Controller for small entities for nearly 30 years.
-Her responsibilities at ITOPF include the management of its financial and tax affairs, as well as overseeing ITOPF's pension scheme accounts and administration procedures.
+She has 25 years' experience of the tanker industry and has worked as Financial Controller for small entities for 30 years.
+Her responsibilities at ITOPF include the management of its financial and tax affairs and overseeing its pension scheme.